swemeshy/counts_to_csv/README.md

 Writes the counts matrix in an AnnData object to a CSV file.
 The file must be an H5 or H5AD file, and it must have the counts matrix in `/X`.

+Note: Currently only writes matrices of float values.

 ## Installation

 You must have Rust installed.
 Instructions to install Rust are here: [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)